kids-first/kf-api-fhir-service/README.md

     **Do not distribute the Smile CDR image as it is only for trial use by the internal team**

-3. Set environment variables in a `smilecdr/.env` file (See `smilecdr/dev.env` for example)
+3. Set environment variables in a `.env` file (See `dev.env` for example)

 **Note:**

 The `deploy.sh` script requires Docker Hub credentials.
 First it will look for the environment variables `DOCKER_HUB_USERNAME` and `DOCKER_HUB_PW`.
-If either of these are not set then it will try to source them from the `smilecdr/.env` file.
+If either of these are not set then it will try to source them from the `.env` file.

 4. Deploy server and load [Kids First FHIR model](https://github.com/kids-first/kf-model-fhir) into server